ManyXSPIDER/ShadowHosting/README.md

 ## 🤖 Discord Bot Hosting

-Host your Discord bots with an easy-to-use management panel.
+Host Your Discord Bots With An Easy-To-Use Management Panel.

-Supported bot environments can include common runtimes such as:
+Supported Bot Environments Can Include Common Runtimes such as:

 * Node.js
 * Python
-* Other supported applications

 ---

 ## 📱 Telegram Bot Hosting